unfgr/FPGALoader/README.md

 # FPGALoader
 DSD-i1 FPGA Loader Firmware (STM32F103 Based Fimrware)

+Use https://github.com/rogerclarkmelbourne/Arduino_STM32.git in oder to compile the firmware from Arduino IDE

 Shield: [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]

 This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0